Muzietto/es6-lambda-calculus/README.md

 ### zeroeth object type: errors

-  we decide that errors are object type ZERO; we define errors by means of a set of useful functions
+  we decide that errors are object type `ZERO`; we define errors by means of a set of useful functions

     def error_type = ZERO
     def MAKE_ERROR e = MAKE_OBJ error_type e